afanasyev-ilya/vgl_site/installation.markdown

 ## Requirements

-In order to use VGL you need to install:
 * GCC compiler, version >= 8.3.0
 * NCC compiler, version >= 3.1.0
 * ASL (Advanced Scientific Library), version >= 2.1.0